-Or, for example, if you go to the crag every day, but live in a dry, almost desert-like climate (as I do, in the wonderful La Mojarra, Colombia!).
+Or, for example, if you go to the crag every day, but live in a dry, almost desert-like climate.
 Dry-treated rope… What for, if it rains once a month?

 To sum up, there is no point in buying a dry treated rope if you have no intention (or need) of using it in wet or icy environments.

 Regardless of your intentions… What happens if that once-a-month-rain falls while you are at the crag, working on your project, and your non-dry rope is suddenly soaking wet?

 You must know that manufacturers DO NOT recommend falling on a wet rope, which, even when damp, may end up having its dynamic properties reduced by up to 70%.
 Basically, it’d be almost like falling on a static rope, and you really don’t want that!